santhoshibiradar/MRP_Dashboard/README.md

 ## 📄 License

-This dashboard was created exclusively for educational and academic use under the guidelines of **Saint Louis University’s ORLD 5960 – Master’s Research Project**.
+This dashboard was created exclusively for educational and academic use under the guidelines of **Saint Louis University’s IS-5960 – Master’s Research Project**.
 All rights reserved © 2025 Team 18.